Hernia Mesh Lawsuit

 Some hernia mesh products have been associated with a higher rate of complications than others.
 Some of the following mesh products have been pulled off the market because of higher than normal rates of problems, while others remain on the market, but have had similar complications reported:

 - Physiomesh: Manufactured by Ethicon, this mesh was initially advertised as being superior to other meshes because of its unique 5-layer design, which was supposed to encourage incorporation into the body.
-Instead, it caused fluid buildup that increased risk of infections, and was also prone to migration and shrinkage.
+Instead, it caused fluid buildup that increased the risk of infections and was also prone to migration and shrinkage.
 In May 2016, Ethicon released an urgent field safety notice telling doctors and hospitals to stop using the Physiomesh because recurrences and reoperation rates after laparoscopic hernia repair were higher than the average rates of comparative mesh products.
 Proceed, another Ethicon mesh device, was also recalled in 2005.

 - C-QUR: Manufactured by Atrium Medical, a Maquet company, C-QUR hernia mesh is made from the same synthetic plastic material as that used in Physiomesh, but it has a different coating on it.
 The product was recalled in 2013 after reports indicated it could stick to the inner packaging liner during shipping and storage, particularly when exposed to high humidity.
 A total of about 32,000 products were removed from the market worldwide.
 Though this recall has not been connected to patient injuries, other studies have shown that C-QUR was associated with an increase in adhesions and infections.
-In 2015, the District Court of New Hampshire entered a permanent injunction against Atrium, preventing it from manufacturing and distributing C-QUR, but Atrium has produced other variations of the product that are still on the market.
+In 2015, the District Court of New Hampshire entered a permanent injunction against Atrium, preventing it from manufacturing and distributing C-QUR, but Atrium has produced other variations of the product that is still on the market.

 - Kugel: Manufactured by Davol, a C. R. Bard company, Kugel mesh was initially recalled because of problems back in 2005 because it was associated with complications like pain, infection, hernia recurrence, and adhesion.
-The company updated the design, but was recalled again in 2006 and 2007 because of breakage and bowel perforations.
+The company updated the design but was recalled again in 2006 and 2007 because of breakage and bowel perforations.
 Thousands of lawsuits were filed nationwide, and the company has paid out millions of dollars in lawsuit settlements and verdicts.
 Other brands of Bard mesh linked with complications include the 3DMax, Sepramesh, and PerFix.

 - Parietex: Manufactured by Covidien, a Medtronic company, Parietex is made of polyester rather than polypropylene.
 There were several problems with the initial product, so the company has put it through a number of revisionary designs.
 It is extremely lightweight, however, which has made it difficult for surgeons to place it correctly.
 It has unsealed edges, which can perforate the bowel and other organs, and may lead to fraying and tearing.
 The mesh also tends to contract and shrink.
 Though there has been no Parietex recall, the product is the subject of lawsuits in which patients seek to hold the company liable for serious injuries.